ellaslist Has A Family Adventure High Up At The Trees Adventure Yeodene Park

 By: Natalie Roach, ellaslist

-In search of high charged adventure, we decided to get airborne at the Tree Adventure Otway Park during the winter holidays.
-Trees Adventure Otway Park is a fun filled place to let the kids burn some energy and challenge themselves as they fly high through the trees, swing through giant loops and hoops and take on various other tree-top obstacles for some serious thrill seeking.
+In search of high charged adventure, we decided to get airborne at the Tree Adventure Yeodene Park during the winter holidays.
+Trees Adventure Yeodene Park is a fun filled place to let the kids burn some energy and challenge themselves as they fly high through the trees, swing through giant loops and hoops and take on various other tree-top obstacles for some serious thrill seeking.

 All equipment is supplied and the staff is there to ensure you are fitted properly and well briefed on how to use the lock on/off safety system which is very simple.
 The instructions were simple enough for our children, 4 and 6 years old, to understand straight away.
 The locking mechanism means you are safely locked on at all times and cannot accidentally unclip during a course.
 Once you are confident enough in the harness, it is a short 5-minute walk to the Home Tree where all 8 courses start from.